Blueberry Festival FAQs

 2. Since blueberries are out of season, why is the festival called the Marshall County Blueberry Festival?

 Marshall County at one time produced 1/3 of Indianas blueberries.
 Since the county is largely agricultural, it seemed fitting to call it the Marshall County Blueberry Festival.

 4. What about parking, is that free also?

 The official parking for the Festival is at Plymouth High School.
-The fee is around $5.00 per car and this includes tram tickets for all passengers.
+The fee is $8.00 per car and this includes tram tickets for all passengers.
 Trams shuttle festival goers into the heart of the festival.
 Proceeds from this area benefit groups at the High School.
 Other parking is available, some of these lots are run by church groups, boy scouts troops or private citizens, these fees vary.